goharbor/pluggable-scanner-spec/README.md

 ## Background

-Add support to Harbor for using other image scanners than just _Clair_ by replacing the current Clair-specific scanning job implementation with an adapter layer implemented as an HTTP API between Harbor and the scanners' native interfaces.
+Add support to Harbor for using other image scanners than  _Trivy_ by providing an adapter layer implemented as an HTTP API between Harbor and the scanners' native interfaces.
 This will provide runtime configurable scanner invocation to provide vulnerability scanning initially with the option for other types of scanning in the future.